binxio/aws-hashicorp-packer-reaper/README.md

 # AWS Hashicorp Packer Reaper
 Hashicorp Packer is a great tool for building Amazon Machine Images.
 However, sometimes the virtual machine running packer is not stopped.
-This utility:

-1. stops or terminated all virtual machines with the name tag 'Packer Builder'
+This utility stops or terminated all virtual machines with the name tag 'Packer Builder'

 You can use it as a command line utility or install it as an AWS Lambda function and stop the spend , NoOps style!